 Heavy metals, such as lead and cadmium, can increase inflammation and reduce insulin sensitivity.
 These are two main drivers of PCOS.
 Tsao et al found that “the immobilized phytic acid can absorb heavy metal ions, such as cadmium, copper, lead, nickel” from liquid.
 This may help to reduce heavy metal toxicity.

-Phytic acid has been found to reduce triglyceride levels, act as an antioxidant (important in women with PCOS due to their higher levels of inflammation) and may help to improve gut function by increasing the growth of the ‘good gut bug’ Bifidobacterium.
-Gut issues are common in women with PCOS.
-Any improvement in gut health may improve insulin sensitivity, reduce high oestrogen levels and increase nutrient absorption.
+Phytic acid has been found to reduce triglyceride levels, act as an antioxidant (important in women with PCOS due to their higher levels of inflammation) and may help to improve gut function by increasing the growth of the ‘good gut bug’ called Bifidobacterium.
+With gut issues common in women with PCOS, any improvement in gut health may improve insulin sensitivity, reduce high oestrogen levels and increase nutrient absorption.

 Alpha-linolenic acid (ALA)

 Alpha-Linolenic acid (ALA) is an essential omega 3 fatty acid.
-This means that you can’t produce it and need to get it from your food plan.
+This simply means that the body can’t produce it and so you need to get it from your food plan.

 Alpha-Linolenic Acid – The Cons